tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/pooled OLS.md

 The Pooled OLS model applies the Ordinary Least Squares (OLS) methodology to panel data.
 This model assumes that there are no unobservable entity-specific effects, meaning that all entities in the data set are considered to have the same underlying characteristics.
 Consequently, $\alpha_i$ is assumed to be constant across individuals and there is no dependence within individual groups (firms).

-By assuming no dependence within individual groups, Assumption 1 of the [Fixed Effects Regression Assumptions]() holds, which states that the error term is uncorrelated with the independent variables.
+By assuming no dependence across individual groups, Assumption 1 of the [Fixed Effects Regression Assumptions]() holds, which states that the error term is uncorrelated with the independent variables.
 Estimating the Pooled OLS model obtains unbiased estimates of the regression coefficients, under the condition that the other assumptions of the OLS model are satisfied.

 ## The model with `Grunfeld` data
 The model can be represented as follows: